Temporal Workflow and Microservices

 respVolume := volume.CalculateParallelepipedVolumeResponse{}

-if err := f.Get(cancelCtx, &respVolume;); err != nil {
+if err := f.Get(cancelCtx, &respVolume); err != nil {

 cancelHandler()